Dr Michael Harrison

 Member, Faculty Advisory Board, Pterodáctilo: Graduate Student Review, University of Texas, Austin

 Pacific, Ancient & Modern Language Association

 AATSP: American Association of Teachers of Spanish and Portuguese

 Founding member, Comics Studies Scholarly Interest Group, Society for Cinema and Media Studies

 Postal address: School of Arts & Languages, #G-248, 7250 Mesa College Dr., San Diego, CA 92123

 Biography and Research Interests

-In 2012, Prof. Harrison developed a course in Monmouth College’s Integrated Studies curriculum entitled: “Great Powers and Great Responsibilities: Superheroes, Philosophy and Identity” which used superhero texts as a means to understanding the “big questions of life” including patriotism, gender, morality, ethics, marginalization, immigration and sexuality among others.
+In 2012, while teaching at Monmouth College, Prof. Harrison developed a course in the college’s Integrated Studies curriculum entitled: “Great Powers and Great Responsibilities: Superheroes, Philosophy and Identity” which used superhero texts as a means to understanding the “big questions of life” including patriotism, gender, morality, ethics, marginalization, immigration and sexuality among others.

 Research interests: 20th / 21st Century Peninsular Spanish Comics, Popular Culture/Media Studies (comics, television), Spanish Cultural Studies, Film Studies / Spanish Film, Queer Theory / Gender Theory , Superhero Studies

 Hagley, Annika and Michael Harrison.
 “Fighting the Battles We Never Could: The Avengers and Post-September 11 American Political Identities.”
 PS: Political Science and Politics 47.1 (2014).